-Located in the most remote northwestern mountain areas of Vietnam, Sapa has long been a fascinating tourist hot spot thanks to its breath-taking sceneries filled with rugged rice terraces, lush vegetation, steep valleys, gorgeous mountain peaks, and passes.
+Located in the most remote northwestern mountain areas of Vietnam in the Lao Cai province, Sapa has long been a fascinating tourist hot spot thanks to its breathtaking scenery of rugged rice terraces, lush vegetation, steep valleys and gorgeous mountain peaks.
 Sapa is also famous for its local ethnicities and unique cultural diversity.

-An ideal itinerary to travel from Hanoi to Sapa is within 2 nights 3 days or longer if you wish to enjoy the rice terraces and peaceful atmosphere of this mountain resort town.
-Below are the best things and most recommended sites that you should experience while travelling to Sapa.
+Ideally, plan to spend at least 2 nights or longer if you wish to enjoy the rice terraces and peaceful atmosphere of this hilltribe town.
+Below are the top experiences and most recommended sites to visit on your trip to Sapa.

 Best things to do in Sapa

-Fanxipan Mount is the most famous checkpoint of Sapa.
+Dubbed the “Roof of Indochina” as it is the highest peak in the Indochinese Peninsula, Mount Fansipan (Phan Xi Păng) is the most famous checkpoint of Sapa.
 If you are lucky enough, you can reach the top on a sunny day and enjoy the picturesque views of Sapa’s mountains, clouds and villages downhills from over 3,000 meters above.

 Get a panoramic shot of Sapa from Ham Rong Park